The Easybeats: History

-19641965: formation, Albert Productions and early success
+1964–1965: formation, Albert Productions and early success

-All five founder members were from families that had migrated to Australia from Europe: lead singer Stevie Wright and drummer Gordon "Snowy" Fleet were English-born; rhythm guitarist George Young was Scottish-born; lead guitarist Harry Vanda and bassist Dick Diamonde were Dutch-born.
-The band formed at the Villawood Migrant Hostel.
-The families of the band members spent their first years in Australia housed at the Villawood Migrant Hostel in the early and mid-sixties.
+All five founding members were from families which had migrated to Australia from Europe: lead singer Stevie Wright and drummer Gordon "Snowy" Fleet were English-born; rhythm guitarist George Young was Scottish-born; lead guitarist Harry Vanda and bassist Dick Diamonde were Dutch-born.
+The band formed at the Villawood Migrant Hostel in Villawood, New South Wales, near Sydney.
+The families of the band members spent their first years in Australia housed at the hostel in the early and mid-1960s.

 The Easybeats' first gigs were in late 1964 at a music venue called Beatle Village, located in the basement of the Courthouse Hotel in Taylor Square in Darlinghurst, Sydney.
-The band was inspired by the "British Invasion" spearheaded by the Beatles.
+The band were inspired by the "British Invasion" spearheaded by the Beatles.
 The Easybeats quickly rose to become one of the most popular groups in the city.
 Real estate agent turned pop music entrepreneur Mike Vaughan became their manager.
 Through his efforts, they were signed to a contract with Albert Productions, one of Australia's first independent record production companies.
 The company was established by Ted Albert, whose family owned J. Albert & Sons, a prominent music publishing company.
 Albert signed the band to a recording contract with EMI's Parlophone label.
-The group recorded a number of songs at the 2UW Theatre, owned by the parent company of Albert Productions, J. Albert and Son.
+The group recorded several songs at the 2UW Theatre, owned by the parent company of Albert Productions, J. Albert and Son.
 They chose the bluesy "For My Woman" as their first single.
-It was picked up by Sydney radio and became a minor hit, reaching No. 33 on the charts.
+It was picked up by Sydney radio and became a minor hit, reaching No. 33 on the chart.